Rules of baseball: Pitching

 Some pitchers choose to throw using the 'submarine style,' a very efficient sidearm or near-underhand motion.
 Pitchers with a submarine delivery are often very difficult to hit because of the angle and movement of the ball once released.
 Walter Johnson, who threw one of the fastest fastballs in the history of the game, threw sidearm (though not submarine) rather than a normal overhand.
 True underhanded pitching is permitted in Major League Baseball.
 However, it is difficult to generate enough velocity and movement with the underhand motion.
 Among modern Major League pitchers, Chad Bradford had the closest to an underhand delivery, with his knuckles sometimes scraping the ground.
 However, he is still usually considered a "submarine" pitcher.

+One example of variation in professional leagues is the use of a pitch clock, which some leagues use to speed up the game's pace of play.
+The rule was first implemented in college baseball in 2010, and added to certain levels of Minor League Baseball in 2015.
+The clock was introduced to Major League Baseball starting in the 2023 Major League Baseball season, establishing a 15 second time limit between pitches with the bases empty, and 20 seconds with at least one baserunner, as well as an automatic ball for violations of the clock.
+The rule does not exist in other top-level leagues, such as Japan's Nippon Professional Baseball (NPB), where there exists some resistance to its adoption.
+South Korea's KBO League said in 2023 that it would implement a pitch clock "at the earliest possible date."

 Fielding strategy

 Only the pitcher's and catcher's locations are fixed, and then only at the beginning of each pitch.
 Thus, the players on the field move around as needed to defend against scoring a run.
 Many variations of this are possible, as location depends upon the situation.
 Circumstances such as the number of outs, the count (balls and strikes) on the batter, the number and speed of runners, the ability of the fielders, the ability of the pitcher, the type of pitch thrown, the tendencies of the hitter, and the inning cause the fielders to move to more strategic locations on the field.
 Common defensive strategies include: playing for the bunt, trying to prevent a stolen base, moving to a shallow position to throw out a runner at home, playing at "double play depth", and moving fielders to locations where hitters are most likely to hit the ball.

+Infield shifts were restricted by the OBR starting in 2023, which mandated that two infielders must be positioned on either side of second base before each pitch is thrown.
+South Korea's KBO League is expected to introduce a similar restriction in 2025.